Early Education Matching Grants

-The EEMG program, established by the Indiana General Assembly in 2013 (and renewed in 2015 for an additional two-year cycle), allows high-quality, early child care and education programs to apply for matching funds to serve 4-year old children from families whose incomes are below federal poverty guidelines.
+The Early Education Matching Grant program, established by the Indiana General Assembly in 2013 (and renewed in 2015 for an additional two-year cycle), allows high-quality, early child care and education programs to apply for matching funds to serve 4-year-old children from families whose incomes are below federal poverty guidelines.
 Research has shown that high-quality education prepares children for school.
 Children who start school ready are much more likely to experience school success.

 The EEMG grants are awarded annually by FSSA through a competitive process to early education programs that meet the requirements including having a rating of Level 3 or Level 4 on Paths to QUALITY™, Indiana’s early education and child care quality rating and improvement system.
 To learn more about Paths to QUALITY™, click here.
 Participating programs must also secure matching donations and agree to participate in a study to determine the impact of the program on school readiness.